fpapado/reverie/worklog.md

 # Later:
 - Loading categories in sticker index hook.
 Should we do that?
+- Show username for stickers when added to API

 - Handle offline case for stickers?
 (Do we need to change anything?)
 - Sticker deletion